ifeanyimuogbo/jur-profile-builder/README.md

 ### b.
 Challenges faced
-It was a straightforward tasks.
+It was a straightforward task.
 The only challenge I faced was 'time' as I was constrained to complete this in the fastest time possible.
 ### c.
 #### i.
 If I had a couple more days/
   - I'd ensure thorough type safety